lornasw93/api-the-musical-kind/README.md

 	* Added meta tags
 	* **Async methods**
 * To investigate when sometimes the lyrics count 0 when it shouldn't be 🐞
+* Obvious loading when getting data from BE i.e. spinner

 ## However, I have... ✅
 *No particular order*